alfine610/LongLengthAudioGenerator/instructions.md

     ```
 3. Start the development server:
     ```bash
-    npm start
+    npm run dev
     ```
-    By default, the app will be available at `http://localhost:3000`.
+    By default, the app will be available at `http://localhost:5173`.

 ---